angular/components/src/lib/radio/radio.md

 and `ReactiveFormsModule`.

 ### Accessibility
+The `<md-radop-button>` uses an internal `<input type="radio">` to provide an accessible experience.
+This internal radio button receives focus and is automatically labelled by the text content of the `<md-radio-button>` element.

-Radio button groups should should be marked by `aria-label` or `aria-labelledby` with a meaningful label.
+Radio button groups should should be given a meaningful label via `aria-label` or `aria-labelledby`.